arunravi728/Triad/README.md

 cargo build
 ```

-We can follow this up by running the below command to boot our kernel inside Qemu -
+We can follow this up by running the below command to boot our kernel inside QEMU -

 ```bash
 cargo run